Accessible Participation Policy

-Required Faculty Academic Adjustment Statement for Undergraduate and Graduate Course Syllabi
+Required ADA Academic Adjustment Statement for Course Syllabi

 Required ADA Statement for All Informational Brochures, External Communication, and Websites

-The ADA Advisory Task Force has developed the following statement for inclusion on ALL informational brochures, external communication, and websites to inform participants in University conferences, programs, events, or activities about the procedures for requesting accommodations at McNeese State University:
+The Task Force on Accessibility Services and Compliance developed the following statement for inclusion on all informational brochures, external communication, and websites to inform participants in University conferences, programs, events, or activities about the procedures for requesting accommodations at McNeese State University:

-Note: Event sponsors should ensure accommodations are in accordance with ADA, and should report accommodations requested to email@example.com.
-Information is available from the Chief Diverstiy Officer at firstname.lastname@example.org.
+Note: Event sponsors should ensure accommodations are in accordance with ADA and should report requested accommodations to email@example.com.